The Avenue at Middelharnis: Description

 The village is seen from the south-east.
-The road was called the Boomgaardweg, but is now the Steene Weg.
+The road was called the Boomgaardweg, but is now the Steene Weg, or Steneweg.
 The top of the church tower has been rebuilt, and the spire was removed by the French in 1811 to make a semaphore station, connecting The Hague with Paris.
 The smaller tower to the right of the church, seen between the trees, is the town hall, built in 1639, and the barn to the right survived until the 1870s.

 The village lies on the edge of the island and was a fishing port; ships' masts and a beacon with a tripod support can be seen in the distance to the right of the avenue, on the beach facing the Haringvliet.
 This was then a salt-water channel, but has been dammed and turned into a fresh-water lake in modern times.
 The island was detached from the mainland when the Haringvliet formed as a result of two major flooding events.
 The first was in 1216, which breached the dunes of Voorne and created a deep saltwater inlet.
 In the St. Elizabeth floods of 1421, this inlet connected to the Merwede and became an important estuary of the Rhine and Meuse rivers.